 Office bearers of National Federations who are in membership of IDBF

-To meet the requirements of the World Anti Doping Agency (WADA)
+To meet the requirements of the World Anti Doping Agency (WADA) and anti-doping

+The IDBF are only allowed to use personal information if they have a proper reason to do so.
+Personal data must be processed in a manner which is lawful, fair and transparent.
+In the collection of personal data, we must consider the rights and interests of the person the data is about, and provide clear information about our use of the data.
 The IDBF uses personal information in carrying out its object of organising World Dragon Boat Championships or to conduct the business associated with being the World Governing Body of the Sport of Dragon Boat Racing.
 The IDBF is committed to protecting your personal data and handling it responsibly, fairly and transparently in order to safeguard all aspects of Dragon Boating.

 How we use personal data